Carers need care too

 • Cough into your elbow, wash your hands and clean often-touched surfaces.

-Remember, it's really important that as well as looking after your physical wellbeing, you look after your mental wellbeing.
-If you're isolating, make sure you stay connected with people using the internet or phone.
-You can also go outdoors for fresh air, or go for a walk in a COVID-safe way by physically distancing and wearing face masks.
+Remember, it's really important that as well as looking after your physical wellbeing, you look after your mental wellbeing and your wairua.
+Even if you're isolating, make sure you stay connected with people using the internet or phone.
+You can also go outdoors for fresh air, or go for a walk in a COVID-safe way by physically distancing and wearing face masks if you prefer.
 Plus, revisit the tips above and make an effort to find that ‘me’ time.

 • financial help